andrico1234/oui-ui/README.md

 Note: This is currently a library I'm developing to learn web components.
 It's best not to use this in production.

-If you'd like to see a demo, you can check out [oui-ui documentation site](https://loving-hamilton-660a1a.netlify.app/)
+If you'd like to see a demo, you can check out the [oui-ui documentation site](https://loving-hamilton-660a1a.netlify.app/)

 What's OpenUI?
 According to the [OpenUI site](https://open-ui.org/):